newtondotcom/jura7park/README.md

 ## Developpers
-[I](https://github.com/newtondotcom) am mainly the backend developer.
-I have also worked on the frontend but [Gauthier](https://github.com/Lighar/) is the main frontend developer.
+[Robin Augereau](https://github.com/newtondotcom) is mainly the backend developer.
+He have also worked on the frontend but [Gauthier](https://github.com/Lighar/) is the main frontend developer.

 ## Context
 This project took place during the 2023 winter semester (january and februry).
 It was a voluntary project and has been done in less than 2 months.